msoos/cryptominisat/README.rst

 ===========================================
-CryptoMiniSat: and advanced SAT solver
+CryptoMiniSat SAT solver
 ===========================================

 This system provides CryptoMiniSat, an advanced SAT solver.
 The system has 3
 interfaces: command-line, C++ library and python.
-The command-line interface takes a `cnf <http://en.wikipedia.org/wiki/Conjunctive_normal_form>`_ as an input in the ` DIMACS <http://www.satcompetition.org/2009/format-benchmarks2009.html>`_ format with the extension of XOR clauses.
+The command-line interface takes a `cnf <http://en.wikipedia.org/wiki/Conjunctive_normal_form>`_ as an input in the `DIMACS <http://www.satcompetition.org/2009/format-benchmarks2009.html>`_ format with the extension of XOR clauses.
 The C++ interface mimics this except that it allows for a more efficient system, with assumptions and multiple `solve()` calls.
 The python system is an interface to the C++ system that